psychemedia/stuff-and-nonsense/05_Ventnor_Exchange_Spoken_Word/Who_am_I_no._1.md

 Made friends with the Dean's family,
 His daughters my delight,
-Told them stories boating wise,
+Told them stories, boating wise,
 Of cats and rabbits white.

 The name I'm better known by,